Slappiz/GPS-Compass/README.md

 # GPS with AR-Compass for Android
-Unity application for android using the Wiktiude APK for AR and image tracking.
+Unity application for android using the Wikitude APK for AR and image tracking.

 ![App Demo](apk/demo.gif)